koriandrei/markdown-cv/index.md

 **PlayStation London Studio**, London, United Kingdom / 2022 - Present

-Working on a new multiplayer cooperative Game as a Service (GaaS) title for PlayStation in a custom C++ ECS-oriented engine as a member of the Gameplay Tech team.
+Working on a new multiplayer cooperative Game as a Service (GaaS) title for PlayStation in a custom C++ ECS-oriented engine as a member of the Gameplay Tech team and a resident rollback expert.

-* Investigated and implemented ways to improve and verify deterministic rollback simulation at the engine's core.
+* Improved engine rollback functionality to allow for responsive multiplayer gameplay.
 * Owned multiple features, used by gameplay programmers and designers in focused strike teams.
-* Identified, resolved and provided guidance on system non-determinism stemming from parallel execution, cross-platform floating point operations and undefined behavior.
+* Identified, resolved and provided guidance on system non-determinism.

 **Improbable**, London, United Kingdom / 2020 - 2022